Before Filing a Complaint

 The Ombudsman cannot investigate:

-However, we will likely be able to direct you to the proper office to make your complaint.
+If your issue is not within our scope, we can direct you to the proper office to make your complaint.

 Take the following steps to try to resolve your complaint: